Interview: How Honeywell Aerospace Fixes Supply Chains

 How you develop a repeatable additive printing process takes time.
 It’s not just like you press the button and “boom,” it’s done.

-What advice would you offer a company new to additive manufacturing?
+What advice would you offer a company new to additive manufacturing to increase productivity?

 Understand what you want your core to be because the options and potential are limitless.
 And if you don’t have that discipline, you will end up spinning in circles and not making traction anywhere.